secretgraph/secretgraph/README.md

 -   way to inject tokens (as user)
 -   way to import private key in config
 -   cleanup js structure, harmonize naming
-    -   issue: hashAlgorithm is sometimes directly fed to importKey

 # TODO later